Is Red Soil Good for Gardening? What You Need to Know

 What is the major disadvantage of red soil?

-When it comes to soil, there’s not much that can match the rich and diverse offerings of a tropical rainforest.
-These ecosystems are home to both common plants like grasses as well exotic species like those found in this counterfeit paradise minus any pesticides or herbicides for starters.
+When it comes to soil, not much can match the rich and diverse offerings of a tropical rainforest.
+These ecosystems are home to both common plants like grasses and exotic species like those found in this counterfeit paradise, minus any pesticides or herbicides, for starters.

 The reason why these forests dominate ecosystem function so greatly has less to do with their ability.
 Then you might think that, instead, most nutrients are recycled within them.